 Maryland is a state of education and opportunity

-Maryland holds a special place in the history of the United States and maintains many historical sites including Fort McHenry where the Star Spangled Banner was written and Annapolis, where the Treaty of Paris ending the Revolutionary War was signed.
-Regardless of your interest in history, you will benefit from Maryland’s diverse population and immigrant communities, proximity to major cities on the East Coast, and access to a variety of internship, volunteer and career opportunities throughout your time studying in the U.S.
+Maryland holds a special place in the history of the United States and maintains many historical sites including Fort McHenry where our national anthem, The Star Spangled Banner, was written and Annapolis, where the Treaty of Paris ending the Revolutionary War was signed.
+Regardless of your interest in history, you will benefit from Maryland’s diverse population and immigrant communities, proximity to major cities on the East Coast, and access to a variety of internship, volunteer, and career opportunities throughout your time studying in the U.S.

 Facts and Figures of Maryland